4. Main Meal – Lunch

 You can also have a protein shake on the way to the gym.

-Have you ever wondered what is the best time to work out for weight loss?
+Have you ever wondered when is the best time to workout?

 - warm up – 5-10 minutes